 Publicly uphold and support the decisions of Council and respect the President’s role as Council spokesperson.

-Attend meetings to the best of his/her ability and be available to mentor and assist new members.
+Attend meetings to the best of their ability and be available to mentor and assist new members.

-Regularly evaluate his/her individual performance, and that of the collective to assure continuous improvement.
+Regularly evaluate their individual performance, and that of the collective to assure continuous improvement.

 Promote general interest in the physiotherapy community for Council and non-Council positions.